Semiconductor Manufacturing International Corporation

 Semiconductor Manufacturing International Corporation (SMIC) is a partially state-owned publicly listed Chinese pure-play semiconductor foundry company.
 It is the largest contract chip maker in mainland China.

 SMIC is headquartered in Shanghai and incorporated in the Cayman Islands.
 It has wafer fabrication sites throughout mainland China, offices in the United States, Italy, Japan, and Taiwan, and a representative office in Hong Kong.
 It provides integrated circuit (IC) manufacturing services from 350 nm to 7 nm process technologies.
+The Financial Times reported that SMIC is expected to offer 5 nm process-node IC manufacturing services in 2024.

-State-owned civilian and military telecommunications equipment provider Datang Telecom Group as well as the China National Integrated Circuit Industry Investment Fund are major shareholders of SMIC.
+State-owned civilian and military telecommunications equipment provider Datang Telecom Group as well as the China Integrated Circuit Industry Investment Fund are major shareholders of SMIC.
 Notable customers include Huawei, Qualcomm, Broadcom, and Texas Instruments.
-SMIC is currently expanding by building four 28nm process fabs across China as a result of a joint venture with China’s state semiconductor fund which are expected to come online in 2023 and 2024.
+SMIC is a major shareholder and supplier to Brite Semiconductor.
+In response to US sanctions on the Chinese chip industry in the early 2020s, SMIC started on a wave of expansion in the form of joint ventures with China's state semiconductor fund.
+As of 2024, it is the world's third largest contract chip maker.